pentagramswheel/libra/README.md

 ###### onSlashCommand

-The `onSlashCommand` method parses through user input `sc`, checking if a command was used, and executing based on the command and its parameters/options.
+The `onSlashCommand` method parses through user input `sc`, checking if a slash command was used, and executing based on the command and its parameters/options.

+###### onButtonClick

+The `onSlashCommand` method parses through clicked buttons `bc`, checking if a certain button was clicked.

 ----